 If you love muffins as much as we do, you will want to check out all of my delicious gluten free muffin recipes!

-Cornbread is one of those comfort breads that go with any meal.
+Cornbread is one of those comfort bread that go with any meal.
 You can dip it into soups and stews, or enjoy it on the side.
-This gluten free cornbread recipe is very easy, no yeast or rising makes this a great recipe for a busy school night.
+This old-fashioned gluten free cornbread recipe is very easy, no yeast or rising makes this a great recipe for a busy school night.

 You can even make this gluten free muffin recipe in a double batch and freeze some for another time."